oguzhancttnky/nba-notifier/README.md

 With telegram bot, user can see current season games and player statistics for games of subscribed teams.

-User can subscribe 5 teams for free, 10 teams for $1/monthly (Premium) and 20 teams for $2/monthly (Deluxe).
+User can subscribe 5 teams for free, 10 teams for ₺5/monthly (Premium) and 20 teams for ₺10/monthly (Deluxe).

+User who has Premium and Deluxe subscription can see player statistics of opponent team players too.

 Used technologies are Typescript React(frontend), Golang(backend) and Postgresql(database).